alexlawford/sdxl-boardsbot-cog/README.md

 You'll need to have already created

+1) Create a Model on Replicate

-1) First, create a model on Replicate by visting [replicate.com/create](https://replicate.com/create) and following the instructions.
+First, create a model on Replicate by visting [replicate.com/create](https://replicate.com/create) and following the instructions.

+2) Fire Up a Lamda Instance

-2) Next, fire up and SSH into a Lambda instance.
+Next, fire up and SSH into a Lambda instance (or equivalent)/

+3) Clone Depository

-3) Clone this depository:
+Clone this depository:

     git clone https://github.com/alexlawford/sdxl-boardsbot-cog.git

-4) Install cog:
+4) Install Cog

+Install cog locally:

     curl https://replicate.github.io/codespaces/scripts/install-cog.sh | bash

+5) Download Weights

-5) CD into the directory and download the weights (if on Lambda, as in this example, with sudo):
+CD into the directory and download the model weights (if on Lambda, as in this example, with sudo):

     cd sdxl-boardsbot-cog

     sudo cog run script/downloadweights

+6) Log In

-6) Log into cog
+Log into Cog, following the instructions that come up:

     sudo Cog login

+7)  Push Model

-7)  Push the model using "cog push":
+Push the model to Replicate using cog push:

     cog push r8.im/<your-username>/<your-model-name>